stereobooster/useful-react-snippets/useShiftSelected/Readme.md

-# React hook to select multiple items with a shift key
+# React hook to select multiple items with a shift

 Imagine you have a list (or a table) with checkboxes, for example, to do list, mail inbox, or "back-office" page.
 Checkboxes are used to select items for batch actions, for example, delete or archive, etc.